datakaveri/iudx-aaa-server/CONTRIBUTING.md

 * OWASP ZAP web application security scanner.
   You are encouraged to use this and other web application scanners to find and fix problems.

+### Testing during continuous integration

+Note that we also use [Jenkins](https://jenkins.iudx.io/) for continuous integration tools to check changes after they are checked into GitHub. if they find problems, please fix them.
+These run essentially the Junit tests, JaCoCo code coverage tests, security tests using OWASP ZAP and integration tests using postman and newman

 ## Git commit messages